Interactive Whiteboard Lesson Plan

 Resources Required

-Interactive whiteboard, individual computers, pictures (A4 pdf) of objects, prepared sheet (A4 pdf) for homework, word processing programme, extra pictures of objects
+Our singular plural lesson plan requires the following resources.
+Singular or plural spelling game, interactive whiteboard, individual computers or iPads, pictures of objects, prepared sheet for homework, word processing programme, extra pictures of objects

 Learning Objectives